• Products

 On the other hand, DIIs are institutional investors based in India.
 They include various entities such as banks, mutual funds, insurance companies, pension funds, financial institutions, and other significant domestic players in the financial industry.
 DIIs manage investments on behalf of domestic investors, including retail investors, and contribute to the stability and growth of the Indian financial markets.

 DIIs have already been regulated by SEBI and operate within the regulatory framework set by the authority.
-They play a crucial role in mobilizing domestic savings and channeling them into the financial markets, thereby facilitating economic growth and development.
+They play a crucial role in mobilising domestic savings and channelling them into the financial markets, thereby facilitating economic growth and development.
 DIIs also provide stability to the market and counterbalance the volatility caused by FII investments.

 • Risks and Restrictions